 So what’s the solution?
 Finding the balance bike: the approach that will isolate the core skill of checking a file into version control, while simplifying other complexity.
 For this specific example, it might look like:

-• Setting up my coworker’s computer for her, so she can get straight to the good stuff, without worrying about things like $PATH variables.
+variables.
 (Pro tips: Document exactly what you did to set up their computer, so your employee can come back and read it later, once they’ve mastered version control.
-Also have them join when you set up the next hire’s computer so they get the chance to apply their new knowledge to this process.)
+Also have them join when you set up the next hire’s computer so they get the chance to apply their new knowledge to this process.) - Taking the time to create a sandpit repo for my coworker to practice in, before getting her to work on our main repo, which is far more complex.

-• Recommending tools that simplify a process, without abstracting the core operations away.
+- Recommending tools that simplify a process, without abstracting the core operations away.
 Think VSCode over Vim.

 Whether you’re onboarding a new coworker, writing a training course, or building software, ask yourself: “Am I giving someone training wheels, or am I giving them a balance bike?”